Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q18.
 Do these times run from the date of the offense?

-A. No. The times run from the date that the judge imposes sentence, the date you pay all of your fines, the date you successfully complete parole or probation, or the date you complete your jail or prison sentence, whichever comes last.
-A law that took effect on March 13, 2010, changed this requirement somewhat.
-Under this new law, the court may relax the waiting period relating to payment of fines if the court finds that fines were paid substantially on the schedule specified by the sentencing judge, or if we satisfy the court that compelling circumstances prevented you from paying your fines.
+A. No. The times run from the date that the judge imposes sentence, the date you finish paying all of your fines, the date you successfully complete parole or probation, or the date you complete your jail or prison sentence, whichever comes last.
+Any conviction for a disorderly persons offense or petty disorderly persons offense will reset the clock to zero.
+The court may relax the waiting period relating to payment of fines if the court finds that fines were paid substantially on the schedule specified by the sentencing judge, or if we satisfy the court that compelling circumstances prevented you from paying your fines.

 Q19.
 I was found guilty of driving while intoxicated.
 Your chart does not specify the waiting time before I can get that matter expunged.

 A. New Jersey classifies driving while intoxicated as a motor vehicle offense.
-Motor vehicle defenses are defined in Title 39 of New Jersey Statutes.
+Motor vehicle offenses are defined in Title 39 of New Jersey Statutes.
 One of the New Jersey expungement statutes specifies that motor vehicle offenses defined in Title 39 cannot be expunged.
-For that reason, unless New Jersey laws change, your DWI conviction remains on your driving record, regardless of how much time has passed.
+Thus unless New Jersey laws change, your DWI conviction remains on your driving record, regardless of how much time has passed.

 Note that inability to expunge DWI offenses can create difficulties beyond driving consequences.
 One example of such difficulties relates to exclusion from foreign countries.
 Canada, in particular, routinely denies entry for persons convicted of driving while intoxicated.
 Question 9, above, discusses this situation at greater length.